 Early spring is the perfect time to get a head start on summer gardening by starting seeds indoors.
-For the past six years I’ve been starting peppers, tomatoes and egg plant successfully indoors and transplanting the starter plant in the garden after May 20th.
+In this post I share my easy seed starting tips with photos and even a video.
+For the past six years I’ve been starting peppers, tomatoes, and eggplant successfully indoors and transplanting the starter plant in the garden after May 20th.

 Easy Seed Starting Indoor Tips on Youtube.com

 In this video I share a few tips on planting indoors that I hope will help you be successful in your growing seed experience.
 I started my tomatoes, peppers and eggplants in this post featured video.
-I can’t wait to share with you some of the new varieties from Sustainable Seed Company that I’m growing this year.
+I can’t wait to share with you some of the new varieties.

 Meat trays or salad trays that have been recycled and cleaned can make great containers to hold the potted seeds.